 The market-led proposal will be considered in the context of planning for the end of the current DTRS contract which expires in 2018.

-Next Generation Power Supply for the Melbourne Metropolitan Rail Network
+Next Generation Power Supply to the Melbourne Metropolitan Rail Network

 Stage Three: Procurement Preparation